Bjerring/Bjerring.github.io/_posts/2019-12-01-Scenario-Generation-using-Bootstrapping.markdown

 ---
 layout: post
 title:  "Scenario Generation using Bootstrapping"
-date:   2019-12-11 18:00:00 +0100
+date:   2019-12-01 18:00:00 +0100
-categories: ScenarioGeneration
+category: equity
+tags: [ScenarioGeneration]
 ---
 {% include lib/mathjax.html %}

 A cornerstone of sensible portfolio management is having a rigid risk management framework in place, hence, we need some method to evaluate risk.
 One such method is scenario generation, which works by creating a set of possible future outcomes for the next time period with corresponding probabilities.

-It is empirically observable that the financial markets do not follow a gaussian stochastic process and sometimes experience losses which succeed those possible if the returns were normally distributed.
+It is empirically observable that the financial markets do not follow a gaussian stochastic process and sometimes experience losses, which succeed those possible if the returns were normally distributed.
-It is therefore of interest to not only manage volatility but also tail events – so-called tail scenarios.
+Hence, It is often of interest to not only manage volatility but also tail events in a portfolio management context – so-called tail scenarios.
 As the underlying stochastic process is unknown, then we need to either assume a probability distribution or rely on historical observations.

 In this post, I will apply bootstrapping of historical returns to create monthly scenarios.
 Bootstrapping is a non-parametric sampling method similar to Monte-Carlo simulation.
 The method works by sampling from past observations to generate paths of potential future realizations.
 The underlying assumption is that the future mimics the past.
 The financial market experience strong autocorrelation on a daily frequency, hence, returns are NID (NOT independent and identically distributed).